Ermita de San Pelayo y San Isidoro: History

-Its first patronage was to the Córdoban child martyr, Pelagius, and is cited in a document of the year 1250, in which it says that the church was exempt of tax.
+Its first patronage was to the Córdoban child martyr, Pelagius, and is cited in a document of the year 1250, which says that the church was exempt from taxation.
 Moreover, there is a text of consecration carved on a tombstone dated to the year 1270.

 In honores S Marial, Deo Christi, Pelagio ipso me Petro Abulense quedámo; varones vere Christiani confirmavit, atq; consecravit Ecclessimq, reducta es Isidorum, Chalendis nobembris, Era 1270, año 1232.
 Et in honores divi Marial, fecit consecrare hanc Ecclesiam cuis animae Requiescat impace, Amen.

 Historians who have studied this tombstone suggest that this might refer to a second consecration of the church when the dedication of Saint Pelagius was changed to Saint Isidore.
-After this, no more documents have come to light that would inform the development and evolution of the small temple until the 19th century, thanks to the book of the Confraternity of San Isidro, which was discovered in the sacristy of the church of San Nicolás in Ávila.
+After this, no more documents have come to light that would inform the development and evolution of the small temple until the book of the Confraternity of San Isidro, which was discovered in the sacristy of the church of San Nicolás in Ávila, in the 19th century.

-It is also cited that before the patronage that this hermitage had inside the Saint Isidore's saint's relics before being transferred to León in 1062.
+It is also cited that before the patronage this hermitage had Saint Isidore's relics before being transferred to León in 1062.

-It is also known through the documents of the Archives of Ávila, the Academy of Fine Arts and the General Archive of the Administration of Alcalá de Henares, the circumstances of its transfer to Madrid after the Spanish Confiscation.
+It is also known through the documents of the Archives of Ávila, the Academy of Fine Arts, and the General Archive of the Administration of Alcalá de Henares, the circumstances of its transfer to Madrid after the Spanish Confiscation.